Admission to this course is restricted to:

 BA students in Philosophy: Global and Comparative Perspectives

-The word philosophia is Greek and so are Socrates, Plato, and Aristotle, some of the most famous philosophers.
+The word philosophia is Greek and so are Socrates, Plato, and Aristotle, arguably some of the world’s best known philosophers.
 Unsurprisingly, ancient philosophy was until recently almost synonymous with that of Greece and Rome.
 Today, however, it is increasingly recognised that Greek and Roman philosophy is only one of several traditions of ancient thought.
 This course offers an overview of the philosophy of the Greeks and Romans and examines both its distinctive characteristics and what it shares with those other traditions.
 It starts with its origins in the 5th century BCE and follows it up to the 6th century CE.
 The focus will be on influential thinkers and schools, such as Heraclitus, Parmenides, Socrates, Plato, Aristotle, Epicureanism, Stoicism, Scepticism and Neoplatonism.
-We will examine how their views are shaped both by on-going philosophical discussions between themselves and other philosophical traditions and societal and political changes.
+What were their philosophical ideas for which they are still read today?
+How does one read their texts anyway?
+How did discussions and polemical exchanges steer philosophical innovations?
+What impact did political changes and societal challenges have on the views of these ancient thinkers?

 The course offers an overview of the major thinkers and philosophical schools from Graeco-Roman Antiquity in the larger historical context of the Graeco-Roman world and compares it to contemporary philosophical developments in other cultures.
 It fosters awareness about the issues involved in studying Greek and Roman philosophies (e.g. that of sources and translations) and of relating different ancient philosophical traditions to each other.